 When creating a table at the Pinochle Palace, you can adjust the game to your liking.
-Choose from the rules Bigger Deck, Durch, Untendurch, Calling, No Kitty, Must Beat Trump, American, and Training.
+Choose from the rules Bigger Deck, Durch, Untendurch, Calling, No Kitty, Must Beat Trump, American, Training, Trading, and Half Penalty.

 That is the player position before the forehand in the turn-order.
 As the dealer, you shuffle and deal the cards.
 At the beginning of a table, the dealer is determined at random.
 Each round, that position moves one seat so that everyone is the dealer an equal number of times.

 Pinochle uses two decks of cards with four suits: Clubs, Spades, Hearts, and Diamonds.
 The ranks used in Pinochle in descending order are Ace, Ten, King, Queen, and Jack, which have specific pip values.
 This makes 40 cards in total.
 When using custom rules, Sevens or Nines can be added to the game.
 They are blanks and do not award any points.
 In each case, this results in 48 cards in the game.